 - Test 3-5 hook angles in parallel; do not declare a winner until each has 1000+ impressions.

-- Pair hook generation with the competitor teardown — your hooks should not duplicate any cluster the category is saturated on.
+- Pair hook generation with a competitor ad teardown so your hooks do not duplicate a cluster the category is already saturated on.

 - Keep a “do not use” list: tired patterns, regulated phrases, claims that need substantiation.